 - Cook meat thoroughly to kill any bacteria that may be inside.

-Check out the links on the next page for more information on food, food safety and related topics.
+Check out the links below for more information on food, food safety and related topics.